 One of my heroes.

-A pioneer animal conservationist and much-loved author, Gerald Durrell has always been a character I have admired.
-The following letter was penned by him and embedded in a time capsule at Jersey Zoo in 1987.
+A pioneer animal conservationist and much-loved author, Gerald Durrell has always been a character I have admired, I think I first started reading his books while visiting relatives at the age 11.
+The following letter was penned by him and embedded in a time capsule at Jersey Zoo1 in 1987.

 To Whom It May Concern